NWCA Scholastic Leadership Academy Presented by The United States Marine Corps

 The NWCA, through a collaborative effort with internationally renowned coaching development expert, Dr. Dan Gould at Michigan State University, has constructed a gold standard leadership program to help scholastic coaches accomplish the following: Strengthen their CEO skills, strengthen the alignment of wrestling programs with educational values, and substantially improve the recruitment and retention of wrestlers in the scholastic environment.

-Since Fall 2017, we’ve held 34 CEO Academies (AL, AZ, CA, CT, DE, FL, GA, HI, IA, IN, KS, MD, MI, NC, ND, NE, NJ, NY, NM, OH, OK, PA, SC, TN, WA, and WI) with well over 1,000 participating coaches.
+Since Fall 2017, we’ve held 54 CEO Academies (AL, AZ, CA, CO, CT, DE, FL, GA, HI, IA, IN, KS, KY, MD, MI, MO, NC, ND, NE, NJ, NY, NM, OH, OK, OR, PA, SC, TN, TX, VA, WA, and WI) with well over 2,000 participating coaches.
 These Academies are completely FREE for the participants and they work best when we can get a minimum of 50 coaches in attendance.

 The two models that have proven to be the most effective are as follows: